 You’ve got the property, you’ve got the house, and you’ve got the lawn—a big, beautiful, lush green lawn.
 You’ve also got the desert environment of Arizona, but you’re determined to keep your perfect lawn from succumbing to the arid Southwestern climate, even in the face of blistering heat and periodic water usage restrictions.
-There are a whole host of things you can do to minimize water usage, yet still keep your lawn healthy and happy, too many to list here; however, here’s the top five things you can do to maintain a thriving lawn even under the most adverse of conditions.
+There are a whole host of things you can do to minimize water usage, yet still keep your lawn healthy and happy, too many to list here; however, here’s the top five lawn maintenance tricks you can do to maintain a thriving lawn even under the most adverse of conditions.

 Instead of watering your lawn daily, water every two to three days.
 In the evening is the best time to water, as the heat of the day will cause evaporation and the water doesn’t have a chance to get to the roots.
 Be sure that your sprinklers are watering only the grass, not the driveway or walkways.
 If you haven’t already, replace your sprinkler heads with water-economical sprinkler heads, and if you have a broken one, replace it immediately.
 Putting a timer on your irrigation system ensures that your lawn will receive the right amount of water at the right times.
 Low areas with puddles should be leveled to ensure even water distribution.